Alex Verdugo Player Props: Red Sox vs. Angels

-On Sunday, Alex Verdugo (coming off going 1-for-4) and the Boston Red Sox play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 1:35 PM ET.
+On Monday, Alex Verdugo (on the back of going 2-for-4) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 11:10 AM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Angels.
+In his last game, he had two hits (going 2-for-4) against the Angels.

 Alex Verdugo Game Info & Props vs. the Angels